Dripdrop12/ipardalis/content/blog/jimanga/index.md

 {{< load-photoswipe >}}

-Jimanga is one of our 5th gen Ambilobe breeders.
+Jimanga is one of our 5th gen Ambilobe Chameleon breeders.
 He comes from our Manga x Imelda pairing, a great collab with Ramblin' Exotics.
 I can trace his personality all the way back to Kako.
 They teach you that chameleons are a look-but-don't-touch pet, the hard way haha... but what comes with that is an absolutely amazing defense display.
 Definitely something I really enjoy about these guys!

-{{< gallery dir="/img/ambilobe/jimanga" />}}
+{{< no_num_gallery dir="/img/ambilobe/jimanga" more=" | Male Ambilobe Panther Chameleon" />}}

 Filial
 : *F4-CG14*